calmm-js/kefir.atom/README.md

 The implementations of the concepts provided by this library have been **optimized for space** at a fairly low level.
-The good news is that you can **use atoms and lenses with impunity**.
+The good news is that you can **use atoms and lensed atoms with impunity**.
 The bad news is that the implementation is tightly bound to the internals of Kefir.
 Should the internals change, this library will need to be updated as well.

 ### Related work